redhat-developer/rh-che/README.md

 ```

 ### Che rolling update (helpful if you need to deploy a new build of Che)

+If you wish to redeploy Che after rebuilding (using the build.sh script described above), execute the following command:

 ```bash
 oc rollout latest che -n eclipse-che